Academic Integrity and Classroom Conduct

 Student Responsibilities

-To protect the quality and reliability of computing and network resources students must observe the following responsibilities.
-The list is not comprehensive, but it includes some of the responsibilities which you accept when you choose to use the University’s computing resources and/or network which the university provides:
+To protect the quality and reliability of computing and network resources, students must observe the following responsibilities.
+This list is not comprehensive, but it includes the responsibilities that students accept whenever they choose to use the University's computing resources and/or network, which the University provides:

-- Student use of the campus network, the Internet, and e-mail will be consistent with the mission and character of VU.
-VU’s information technology resources may not be used for any unauthorized purposes or for any activity that is harmful, illegal, obscene, or harassing.
+- Student use of the campus network, the internet, and e-mail must be consistent with the mission and character of VU.
+VU's information technology resources may not be used for any unauthorized purpose or for any activity that is harmful, illegal, obscene, or harassing.

-- Applying for a user ID under false pretenses is prohibited.
-Once you have received a user ID for access to the VU network, e-mail and computer systems on that network, you are solely responsible for all actions taken while using that user ID.
+- Students must not apply for a user-ID under false pretenses.
+Once a student has received a user-ID for access to the VU network, e-mail and computer systems on that network, he/she is solely responsible for all actions taken when that user-ID is used.

-- Sharing or using another person’s user ID, password or e-mail account is prohibited.
-Never leave your terminal or PC logged on and unattended for more than a few minutes.
-Never write down your user ID and password.
-Change passwords frequently.
+- Students must not share or use another person's user-ID, password or e-mail account.
+Students should never leave a terminal or PC while logged on and leave it unattended for more than a few minutes.
+Students should never write down their user-ID and password.
+Students should also change passwords frequently.

-- You must not intentionally seek information about, browse, copy, or modify a file belonging to another person, whether at VU or elsewhere, unless you have been granted explicit permission by the owner of the file.
+- Students must not intentionally seek information about, browse, copy, or modify a file belonging to another person, whether at VU or elsewhere, unless that student has been granted explicit permission by the owner of the file.

-- You are authorized to use only computer resources and information to which you have been granted access.
-If you encounter or observe a gap in system or network security, you should immediately report the gap to the manager of that system.
+- Students are authorized to use only computer resources and information to which they have been granted access.
+Students who encounter or observe a gap in system or network security should immediately report the gap to the manager of that system.
 Abuse of a discovered gap rather than reporting it can result in disciplinary action.

-- If you are not certain you have permission to copy, compile or manipulate software or data, assume that you do not have permission.
+- Students that are not certain they have permission to copy, compile or manipulate software or data should assume that they do not have permission.

 - Messages, sentiments, and declarations sent as electronic mail or postings must meet the same standards for distribution or display as printed documents.

-- You are not permitted to send spam e-mail to faculty or staff on campus.
+- Students are not permitted to send spam e-mail to faculty, staff, or students on campus.
 Email regarding official VU business or events must receive approval through the IT Department and be routed through the division or department sponsoring the event.

-- Use of your network folder is a privilege for academic purposes.
-You are expected to stay within the space limits posted in the main lab.
+- Use of the network folder is a privilege for academic purposes.
+Students are expected to stay within the space limits posted in the main lab.

-- You must not degrade computing or network performance in any way that will prevent others from meeting their educational or university business goals.
+- Students must not degrade computing or network performance in any way that will prevent others from meeting their educational or university business goals.
 Academic work by students takes precedence over personal usage.

-- You must not create or willfully disseminate computer viruses.
-You should be sensitive to the ease of spreading viruses and should take steps to ensure your files are virus-free.
+- Students must not create or willfully disseminate computer viruses.
+All students should be sensitive to the ease of spreading viruses and should take steps to ensure all files are virus-free.

-- You must not install any additional software on VU computer equipment.
+- Students must not install any additional software on VU computer equipment.

 - Equipment and supplies for VU labs should be treated with care.
-These items are purchased with student fees for lab use only.
-Anyone who abuses equipment or takes supplies from the labs will lose lab privileges and be charged the cost of repair or replacement.
-Anyone who steals equipment will be prosecuted under the law.
+Any student who abuses equipment or takes supplies from the labs will lose lab privileges and be charged the cost of repair or replacement.
+Any student who steals equipment will be prosecuted under the law.

 Plagiarism